 Both are dynamic cardioid microphones, so they can withstand loud noises with minimal distortion.
 The SM58 is clearly a vocal-oriented mic as shown by the heavily attenuated bass response.
 Again, this makes sense: during live performances, you don’t want to amplify your drummer or the random bumps and knocks that could otherwise prove a distraction from your performance.
 For studio use, however, the Shure SM7B wins hands-down.

 Shure SM58 demo:

 Should you buy the Shure SM7B?

-Absolutely.
+If you’re tired of thinking about how the grass is always greener, you should just go ahead and get the Shure SM7B microphone.
 Shure is a legacy audio company that has built and defended its reputation through generations of reliable, durable, high-quality audio products.
 Its microphones have been used by presidents, pop icons, newscasters, and more: the Shure SM7B is one of many top-notch company products within its portfolio.
 Whether you plan to record solo vocalists or for your personal podcast project, the Shure SM7B will serve you well.

 The Shure MV7 is the SM7B’s little sibling, and it’s a real performer.
 Its compact design makes it much more portable, and more streaming-friendly than the Shure SM7B.
 Although the MV7 audio quality can’t quite match that of the Shure SM7B, it has a few tricks up its sleeve to make it more appealing to producers on a budget: the Shure MV7 lets you record to both the XLR and USB outputs simultaneously, which allows you to preserve a high-resolution audio file from the XLR output, and a low-res one from the USB output for reference.